PlanterApp/planter_blog/content/posts/plan-your-spice-garden/index.md

   * Seeds are easy to shake from the seed head after bolting and letting dry
 * Fennel

-  * bulb fennel is used usually as a root veggie but can be grown for seeds for the spice
+  * Fennel is used usually as a root veggie, but you can also grow it for the seeds and use them as a spice!
+Fennel seeds
-  * key ingredient in many baking recipes
 * Ginger

   * Great raw, can be used in baked goods when ground